Jarred-Sumner/peechy/README.md

 }
 ```

 The generated type for that property will no longer be optional.
 This currently has no runtime effect.
-Its just so the types are easier to work with.
+Its just so Visual Studio Code doesn't get mad when it shouldn't.

 Note: non-JS/TS languages are unsupported but maybe that will change in the future.